smartperson/varunmehta.com/_posts/2017-09-04-reverse-engineering-logitech-z680-lcd.md

 #### Arduino
 A few years back I picked up a bunch of [RBBB Arduinos](https://moderndevice.com/product/rbbb-kit/).
 They're great as cheap, fully-featured, and *tiny* Arduino-compatible systems.
 They do not have a USB UART on-board, to save money, but a single [USB BUB](https://moderndevice.com/product/usb-bub-ii/) adapter can be used for both programming and Arduino <-> PC serial communication.

+{% include image.md image_url="/img/2017/09/z680-arduino-connections.jpg" %}

+The RBBB can be cut down a lot, so it should be small enough to fit inside the control pod, along with a replacement LCD module.
+The broken LCD is very thick, so hopefully we'll figure out a better way of using the available space.
+I set it up as follows:

+* Control Pod Pin 1 (Vcc) to RBBB 5V Input
+* Control Pod Pin 2 (GND) to RBBB GND
+* Control Pod Pin 4 (CS) to RBBB Slave Select (SS)
+* Control Pod Pin 5 (MOSI) to RBBB MOSI
+* Control Pod Pin 6 (CLK) to RBBB SCLK

+I have the Arduino converting the [hd44780 cursor movement codes](http://www.dinceraydin.com/lcd/commands.htm) into [ANSI terminal codes](http://ascii-table.com/ansi-escape-sequences.php).
+This can work very well, but it means that we can't use the standard Arduino serial console.
+Instead we have to connect with a terminal program, using a command like `screen /dev/cu.arduinoserial 115200`.

+{% include gallery.html gallery_id="z680-arduino-serial" %}

 #### Next steps & code
+Code for this project is available as a [GitHub repository](https://github.com/smartperson/Logitech-Z680-LCD-Translator).
+I'll add a README shortly.

+This has been a blast to reverse engineer; we have figured everything out about this LCD system, and we can replace it with whatever we want.

+The plan is to get the Arduino working reliably with a parallel character LCD, then somehow fit it all inside the control pod.
+I'm looking at 2x20 displays to find one that will fit and work well.
+I think I'll try and find an OLED; I'm tired of backlights, and OLED feels more like the VFDs of old.

 #### Who's Varun?